jrpotter/notebook/notes/set/natural-numbers.md

 %%ANKI
 Basic
-What inductive set do we construct to prove the following by induction? $$\text{Every nonzero natural number is the successor of another natural number}$$
+What inductive set do we construct to prove the following by induction?

+> Every nonzero natural number is the successof of another natural number.

 Back: $\{n \in \omega \mid n = 0 \lor (\exists m \in \omega, n = m^+)\}$
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1724606314406-->